bugsbugsbux/notes-on-nix/notes-on-nix.md

 It will not be covered in this document and is not relevant to understanding nix.

-Nix comes with a simple but not very secure way of running virtual NixOS
-instances: **NixOS containers**.
+Nix comes with a simple way of running virtual NixOS instances: **NixOS containers**.
 They share the host's nix store, which makes creating such containers efficient, but has the downside that the container's root can modify the host.
+As these are not intended for sandboxing applications for security purposes, this is ok, but should be kept in mind!

 # Nix language